'Trusting myself': Leylah Fernandez, 19, reaches US Open SF

 “I was only thinking of trusting myself, trusting my game.
 After every point, win or lose, I would always tell myself, ‘Trust my game.
 Go for my shots.
 Just see where the ball goes,’” said Fernandez, who turned 19 on Monday and had never been past the third round in her previous half-dozen major appearances.
 “I see what I’m feeling.
 I see if there’s one phrase that really catches me or that makes me more motivated than the others.
 I just keep it throughout the match.”

+Another Canadian moved into the semifinals when 21-year-old Felix Auger-Aliassime’s opponent Tuesday night, 18-year-old Carlos Alcaraz of Spain, stopped playing in the second set shortly after a visit from a trainer.
+Auger-Aliassime was coming off two five-set wins in a row and conceded this match while trailing 6-3, 3-1.

+No. 12 seed Auger-Aliassime will play No. 2 Daniil Medvedev next.
+Medvedev, a 25-year-old from Russia, earned a spot in the final four at Flushing Meadows for the third consecutive year by stopping the surprising run of Dutch qualifier Botic van de Zandschulp 6-3, 6-0, 4-6, 7-5.

-It’s working.
-And with no players from the United States left to pull for, the U.S. Open fans are adopting a neighbor from the North to treat as one of their own — although the 73rd-ranked Fernandez actually is based in Florida after being born in Montreal to a Filipino Canadian mother and an Ecuadorian father.
+With no players from the United States left to pull for, U.S. Open fans are adopting their neighbors from the North — although the 73rd-ranked Fernandez actually is based in Florida after being born in Montreal to a Filipino Canadian mother and an Ecuadorian father.

 Fernandez’s father is also her coach but isn’t in New York; he stayed home for what Fernandez called “personal reasons” and is offering tips in daily phone conversations.